aaron-grau/curic/react/readings/front_end_auth.md

 **Your backend will look essentially the same!**

 Let's make sure we reinforce some key properties of authentication:
-  * A *session* is still maintained by assigning a token to the user's cookie
+  * A *session* is maintained by assigning a token to the user's cookie
-  * Cookies are sent by the browser to the server with every request, http and ajax!
+  * Cookies are sent by the browser to the server with every request: http and ajax!

-Let's talk about all the front-end pieces.
-We need:
+We'll need the following pieces:

   * SessionReducer
   * Session Actions / Constants